shongscience/HETDEX-related-files/README.md

 1. the "falltest" folder is for tracking the progress of the current fall field observations.
 A trivial python script.

-2. the "optimizingplan" folder is for investigating how to minimize the effect of time-dependent sampling patterns on power spectrum measurement.
+2. the "optimizingplan" folder is for investigating how to minimize the effect of time-dependent sampling pattern on power spectrum measurement.
 A relatively long serious cpp program.

   2.1 Problem Description: